“Imagination can . . . arrange for parallel lines to meet in secret.” –Shelley Jackson, on Italo Calvino

 You, too, said the other.
 You are my horizon.
 Aside from you lies only the abyss.

-That is very beautiful, and very true, said the first.
+That is very beautiful.
+And true, said the first.

 Their longing warped space itself.
-Or perhaps it was God, taking pity, crumpling space and time.
+Or perhaps it was one of the gods, taking pity, crumpling space and time.

 And they lived happily ever after.